 Kennesaw is currently the third largest university in the state of Georgia and often considered a leader in innovative teaching and learning across the state.

 Home of the first fully kinesthetic classroom on a college campus!

 Action Based Learning sat down with Kandice Porter, Department of Health Promotion and Physical Education in the WellStar College of Health and Human Services at Kennesaw State to learn more about her plans for the kinesthetic classroom and how she turned her vision into a reality to implement the first ever active classroom at the university level.

 "We are huge advocates for the inclusion of more movement in K12 schools.
 KSU is a leading preparer of K12 educators in Georgia, and the kinesthetic classroom was right in line with our mission" says Porter.
 "There is certainly a growing body of research to support the inclusion of movement into the learning process, what better way to do this than to train future teachers?"

-What caused the transition from "We're interested" to "LET'S DO THIS" ?
+What caused the transition from "We're interested" to "We're Ready"?

-Now that you've got your dream room, tell us about your plans for the kinesthetic classroom?
+Now that you have your dream classroom, tell us about your plans for the kinesthetic classroom?

 How often will the room be used?

 Any words of wisdom for others who may be interested in kinesthetic classrooms?

 Porter recommends, "Getting administrative support.
 We were able to creatively use some college funding to outfit the classroom.
 Our classroom has 32 stations, so we did lose some classroom seats.
 However, the costs were very similar to what we would have paid for a desk that could have been purchased fifty years ago."